beli-sk/pywake/README.rst

 If you've never worked with *git* or contributed to a project on Github, there is a `quick start guide <https://help.github.com/articles/fork-a-repo>`_.

-Is you find something wrong or know of a missing feature, please `create an issue <https://github.com/beli-sk/pywake/issues>`_ on the project page.
+If you find something wrong or know of a missing feature, please `create an issue <https://github.com/beli-sk/pywake/issues>`_ on the project page.
 If you find that inconvenient or have some security concerns, you could also drop me a line at <devel@beli.sk>.